arjei-io/Calculator/README.md

 - Follow instructions given even when you don't agree
 - Applying my own code into already existing base
 - Keep motivated when facing blockades
+- Keep motivated towards the end of the project.

 ## Lessons Learned
 - How to stick to guidelines given
 - I took my time trying to understand what the existing code does so I can modify it to the best of my abilities

 ## Areas to Improve
-- DRY principle and overall using more methods/functions to do the heavy lifting
+- DRY principle and overall using more methods/functions/classes to split the heavy lifting
 - Tidying up towards the end.
 Too often I have the mindset of "Ok, it works now.
 Just ship it".
 Instead I could test some edge cases or in this project some input values when used in different functions.